 As soon as your kid moves into a dorm situation, minifridges and hot plates rule supreme, so foods that require little preparation are always ideal.
 The idea is to send snack foods that are fun, tasty, nonperishable and satiating — because most on-campus cafeterias aren't open 24/7.

 Homemade cookies keep well and bring that little taste of home to your student.
 For an extra bonus, send a gift card to their favorite restaurant.
 It's not exactly the same as a home-cooked meal, but it beats the heck out of eating microwaved Cup Noodles with a plastic spork.

 Here are some more food item ideas:

-That doesn't man your student has to live in a pigsty.
-Send along some things that can keep them clean, healthy and living in a space that doesn't scream "squalor."
-And we swear every child appreciates a pair of warm fuzzy socks much more the second they move out of your home.
+That doesn't mean your student has to live in a pigsty.
+Send along some things that can keep them clean, healthy and living in a space that doesn't scream, "Squalor!"
+And we swear every child appreciates a pair of warm, fuzzy socks much more the second they move out of your home.

-When you barely haven enough money to buy food, it's hard to shell out extra shekels on pens and paper, but students still gotta study.
+When you barely have enough money to buy food, it's hard to shell out extra shekels on pens and paper, but a student's still gotta study.

 And you'll see personalized content just for you whenever you click the My Feed .